 An account owner is the Corpay One user with the highest level of controls and permissions in the company’s Corpay One account.
 The person who creates the Corpay One account is automatically assigned its owner, however ownership can be transferred.
 The owner has visibility and control of settings, workflows and coworker permissions.

-Read the various roles and permissions in Corpay One’s here.
+Read about the various coworker roles and permissions in Corpay One’s here.

-Pay Now is a button that appears on each unpaid bill after it’s been approved, as long as your Pay component is turned on.
-When you click Pay Now, it changes the bill’s status to “Initialized,” which means the payment process has started.
+Pay Now is a button that appears on each unpaid bill after it’s been approved.
+When you click Pay Now, it changes the bill’s status to “Initiated,” which means the payment process has started.
 It does not complete the full payment in that instant.